offirgolan/ember-host-manager/README.md

 };
 ```

-Lets add some development host configurations so we can easily connect to different APIs while testing our app.
+Lets add some host configurations for our dev and prod environments.

 ```js
 module.exports = function(/* environment */) {